PAST DISCOVERIES BY THE AVML GROUP

 Funded primarily by the NIH/NHLBI and AHA, the AVML group has made some important discoveries that:

-(a) Delineated the mechanisms by which fluid mechanical forces/shear stress regulates thrombosis/thrombolysis and inflammation on the vessel wall (papers published in the period 1998-2012);
+- delineated the mechanisms by which fluid mechanical forces regulate thrombosis/thrombolysis and inflammation on the vessel wall;

-(b) Provided the first evidence that fluid shear stress initiates reactive oxygen species (ROS)-mediated signaling inside vascular endothelial cells (ECs) and investigated the mechanisms leading to shear-induced EC ROS production (papers published in the period 1999-2001);
+- provided the first evidence that shear stress initiates reactive oxygen species (ROS)-mediated signaling in ECs and investigated the subcellular sources for shear-induced EC ROS production;

 CURRENT RESEARCH PROJECTS BY THE AVML GROUP